szze/SpecFlowPlus-Resources/SpecFlow--and-Build-Servers.md

 You can set up SpecFlow+ Runner to execute your tests whenever a build is created on your build server.
 The following covers the settings necessary to use SpecFlow+ with either TFS 2015 or TeamCity.
-For more information on the build settings in either TFS or TeamCity, please refer to the repsective documentation.
+For more information on the build settings in either TFS or TeamCity, please refer to the respective documentation.

 #TFS 2015